ReactiveX/RxPHP/README.md

 RxPHP
 ======

+## This is the development branch for RxPHP v2 and is not stable.
+For production, use [v1](https://github.com/reactivex/rxphp) instead.

 Reactive extensions for PHP.
 The reactive extensions for PHP are a set of libraries to compose asynchronous and event-based programs using observable collections and LINQ-style query operators in PHP.